S., age 12 of TX left this Message at 12:56 A.M. on 4/16/21

 "Namaste" — hello! — from eighth-century India!
 I just helped my friend Karna compete in a swayamvara, or marriage contest, to marry a princess.
 Now, I'm no poet, but I must say that the princess was more beautiful than a bowl of chips and salsa, with a side of nacho cheese.
 (See, I told you I wasn't a poet.)
 It was very exciting!
 In the chariot race, I got Karna's horse to run faster by promising it a year's supply of oats, hay, and apples, and we won!
-On the down side, Karna would have won the archery contest if he hadn't burped at the exact wrong moment.
+On the down side, Karna would have won the archery contest if he hadn't shot the arrow only two feet in front of him.
 For the tie-breaker, Karna was challenged to a chess match, and he said that I should compete for him.
 Unfortunately, I know nothing about chess, so I proposed a battle in the manner of the Ancients: a staring contest!
 And guess what: I won!
 Yay for me!
 So, it all worked out.
-After Karna married the princess, we all rode on an elephant — which was great, except for the elephant's peanutty-smelling breath.
+After Karna married the princess, we all rode on an elephant — which was great, except for the elephant's insistence on trumpeting "Baby Elephant Walk."
 Catch you later!